Star Academies

-Star Academies (formerly Tauheedul Education Trust) is a multi-academy trust (MAT) that operates 28 free schools and academies.
+Star Academies is a multi-academy trust (MAT) that operates 36 free schools and academies.
 There are nineteen secondary schools and nine primary schools under the jurisdiction of the trust.

 As a multi-academy trust, Star Academies is an exempt charity regulated by the Department for Education.
+21 of the schools under Star Academy have Muslim religious character, 10 of which have been rated Outstanding by Ofsted, with the other 5 still waiting to be graded.